 A JIM STORY GOURD

 In the summer issue of The Gourd Magazine, we listed eleven chapters that told us they include a manipulated gourd/JSA category in their ribbon competition.
 Now there are 12 AGS chapters with the addition of Pennsylvania.
 And-with the revised rule changes shown below, we can include the Loess Hills Gourd Society in Iowa.

 For the convenience of those who might want to enter a manipulated gourd in one of these festivals or' other chapter -sponsored competition, we are listing them again here.
 They are: Alabama, California, Florida (2 categories) Idaho, Indiana, Kentucky, New York, North Carolina, Ohio, Pennsylvania, Texas, Wisconsin and Loess Hills.
 If there are other chapters/organizations that have a Jim Story Award/manipulated gourd category, please email email@example.com so we can add you to our list.

 All chapters/organizations listed accept JSA entries from other chapters, so if your chapter does not offer a JSA category and you have a manipulated gourd grown last year (2015), please check with one (or more) on this list about entering.

-winner in one of the competitions and have not yet sent in your application for
+a winner in one of the competitions and have not yet sent in your application

-the national competition, please go ahead and send it to us now.
-The rules,
+for the national competition, please go ahead and send it to us now.
+The